astaniforth/HousingData/README.md

 1. Extract BINs for new construction projects from `Affordable_Housing_Production_by_Building.csv`
 2. Query LL44 funding database to classify projects by financing type using `query_ll44_funding.py`
-3. Query DOB APIs for NB/New Building filings using `query_dob_filings.py`
+3. Query DOB APIs for NB/New Building filings using `query_dob_filings.py` (includes BBL fallback for missing BINs)
 4. Query CO APIs for Certificate of Occupancy data using `query_co_filings.py`
 5. Join HPD, DOB, and CO data by BIN using `HPD_DOB_Join_On_BIN.py` (creates separate timelines for HPD and private projects)
 6. Visualize timelines using `create_timeline_chart.py` (creates separate charts for HPD and private projects)